 When the religious architecture changes, a cultural change is occurring.
-There was a transformation in Christian architecturein the 1990’s with the appearance of labyrinths upon the land.
+There was a transformation in Christian architecture starting in the 1990’s with the appearance of labyrinths upon the land.

 In 1240, the labyrinths like those inside Chartres and Amiens Cathedrals represented both a journey to the center of the heart and a journey to the Holy Land.

-An outdoor labyrinth is an invitation to realize how, in our times, the journey to the center of the heart needs to include the ecological Holy Lands right where we live.
-The bioregion is the floor, the atmosphere and cosmos are the ceiling because the cathedral we share stretches to the community of the entire planet – Our Mother has returned to being Our Mother We are the prodigal, orphaned ones who had been so long away from Home.
-The world issues we face require a profound deepening in our capacity to love.
-We are called to move out from imagining our hearts as a single sun in order to enter into a heart capacity as abundant as the galactic center.
+In 2018, An outdoor labyrinth is an invitation to realize how, in our times, the journey to the center of the heart needs to include the ecological Holy Lands of the planet right where we live.
+The bioregion is the floor, the atmosphere and cosmos are the ceiling because the cathedral we share stretches to the global community.

-For the past 25 years, even our architecture has been calling us to Earth as a celestial archetype, a sacred being.
+For the past 25 years, our architecture has been calling us to Earth as a celestial archetype, a sacred being who is a planet.

 Our architecture has already declared the invitation to an archetypal ecology.– F. Christopher Reynolds

-The call to come out upon the land because the church has emptied of meaning has been around awhile, however.
+The call to come back down to Earth because the church has emptied of meaning has been around awhile.
 It’s dramatic and harsh, but Nietzsche was trying to move people out under a new horizon 110 years earlier in his Gay Science (1885), where the Madman exclaims from inside a church:

 What after all are these churches now if they are not the tombs and sepulchers of God?